 To keep up, traditional apparel brands are now debuting around 11 seasons a year.

 Cheap alternatives to high-fashion items remain hot consumer commodities.
-Even amid the retail slowdown, Zara’s parent company, Spanish retail giant Inditex, saw $21B in sales in the first 9 months of 2017 — a 10% YoY increase.
+Even amid the retail slowdown, Zara’s parent company, Spanish retail giant Inditex, saw nearly $30B in sales in FY18 (February 2018 – January 2019) — a 3% increase in net sales.

 Social media accelerates that cycle.
 Influencer marketing and other social media strategies help new trends travel fast, creating rapid consumer demand for hyper-cheap fashions.